pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 ---

-# Add PHPCS to your toolbox
+# Add PHP_CodeSniffer to your toolbox

 <!--
-- PHPCS is just one of many tools
+- PHP_CodeSniffer is just one of many tools
 - Mess detection
 - Compatibility checks
 - Static analysis